 Croatia’s underrated capital Zagreb is a typical central European metropolis, combining elegant nineteenth-century buildings with plenty of cultural diversions and a vibrant café life.
 It’s also a good base for trips to the undulating hills and charming villages of the rural Zagorje region to the north, and to the well-preserved Baroque town of Varaždin to the northeast.

 The rest of inland Croatia provides plenty of opportunities for relaxed exploring.
-Stretching east from Zagreb, the plains of Slavonia form the richest agricultural parts of Croatia, with seemingly endless corn and sunflower fields fanning out from handsome, Habsburg-era provincial towns such as Osijek and Vukovar – the latter, almost totally destroyed during the 1991–95 war, is now in the throes of total reconstruction.
-Inland Croatia also offers numerous hiking opportunities: Mount Medvednica, just above Zagreb, or the Samoborsko gorje, just to the west of the capital, are good for gentle rambling.
-Also lying between Zagreb and the coast, and easily visited from either, are the deservedly hyped Plitvice Lakes, an enchanting sequence of forest-fringed turquoise pools linked by miniature waterfalls.
+Stretching east from Zagreb, the plains of Slavonia form the richest agricultural parts of Croatia, with seemingly endless corn and sunflower fields fanning out from handsome, Habsburg-era provincial towns such as Osijek and Vukovar – the latter, almost totally destroyed during the 1991–95 war, is now undergoing something of a renaissance.
+Lying between Zagreb and the coast, and easily visited from either, are the deservedly hyped Plitvice Lakes, an enchanting sequence of forest-fringed turquoise pools linked by miniature waterfalls.

 Croatia’s lengthy stretch of coastline, together with its islands, is big enough to swallow up any number of tourists.
 At the northern end, the peninsula of Istria contains many of the country’s most developed resorts, along with old Venetian towns like Poreč and Rovinj, and the raffish port of Pula, home to some impressive Roman remains.
 Inland Istria is characterized by sleepy hilltop villages, often dramatically situated, such as Motovun, Grožnjan, Roč and Hum – each mixing medieval architecture with rustic tranquillity.